Mohmand Dam: Planning and Financing

-On 6 July 2018 chief justice of Pakistan donated 1 million Pakistani rupees for the construction of Diamer-Bhasha and Mohmand.

-After completion of initial planning, study, financing, consultation and cooking up by previous governments finally, Prime Minister Imran Khan inaugurated construction of Mohmand Dam on May 2, 2019.
-Its expected completion date is 2024.
+After completion of initial planning, study, financing, consultation and cooking up by previous governments finally, construction started in 2019.
+Its expected completion year is 2026.

 On May 21, 2019, WAPDA signed the contract agreement worth Rs9.98 billion with a joint venture namely Mohmand Dam Consultants Group (MDCG) for consultancy services, construction design, construction supervision and contract management of Mohmand Dam Hydropower Project.
 The JV, led by NESPAK, comprised six partners and seven sub-consultants (four foreign and nine local firms).
 It is pertinent to mention that a Pakistani engineering firm had been assigned the lead role in the contract for consultancy services in such a mega water sector project for the first time in the history of Pakistan for capacity building of the local engineering firms and making them at par with the known international consultants.